cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 * [Messages](./messages.md)
 * [Queries](./queries.md)

-You can find a code example illustrating module creation and an introduction to your checkers blockchain at the end of this section.
+A code example that illustrates module creation and an introduction to your checkers blockchain can be found at the end of this section.

 </HighlightBox>